 Allergic contact dermatitis - Anogenital in

-ACD can occur in response to topical agents, systemic exposure via ingestion, or innocuous transfer of the culprit agent via the fingertips, such as a reaction to artificial nails.
+ACD can occur in response to topical agents, systemic exposure via ingestion or implanted devices, or innocuous transfer of the culprit agent via the fingertips, such as a reaction to artificial nails.

 L23.9 – Allergic contact dermatitis, unspecified cause

 - Infections such as Gardnerella vaginalis, Mycoplasma spp., anaerobic lactobacilli, Chlamydia, herpes simplex virus, human papillomavirus (HPV), human immunodeficiency virus (HIV), and Candida albicans

 - Lichen simplex chronicus

 - Extramammary Paget disease